kuangyu0801/kuangyu0801.github.io/README.md

 ABC(AI, Big Dat, Cloud)

 ## **5. Why did you leave (or why are you leaving) your job?**
 - I want to shift my career into cloud computing and software development
+- firmware development for me is a turning point, so I made the decision for career shift.
 - The prospect of cloud computing and software development is enormous, right now every services is on the cloud!
 (SaaS, PaaS, IaaS)
 - The gross of telecommunication is limited, if you look at the technology behind 5G which is an optimized version of 4G, with same technology MIMO and OFDM, unlike from 3G to 4G is a huge leap
 - people
 - Also the the IC/hardware industry has reached a saturation of demand, right now it about service not product.
 - The computing power of hardware is more than enough
+-
+## **6. When were you most satisfied in your job?**

 # Why do you want to study another master in Germany
 - I like the education
 # 7. When were you most satisfied in your job?